-How many professing Christians of our day are putting to death that which belongs to their earthly nature?
+How many professing Christians of our day are putting to death what belongs to their earthly nature?
 Not too many, perhaps.
-They have been taught they will go to Heaven by grace and live in a mansion.
-Soon they are to be caught up to Heaven in an unscriptural “rapture.”
-Lawless grace and escape by rapture—this is the Christian theme of the hour.
+They have been taught that they will go to Heaven by grace and live in a mansion, and soon they are to be caught up to Heaven in an unscriptural “rapture.”
+Lawless grace and escape by rapture — this is the Christian theme of the hour.

 And I’ll say to myself, You have plenty of good things laid up for many years.
 Take life easy; eat, drink and be merry.
 (Luke 12:19)